 Sake producers must select just the right strains of yeast to achieve the desired aromas and flavors.
 The sake fermentation process requires that yeast and other components be fermented at colder temperatures than beer or wine.
 The temperatures range from 32 to 48 degrees Fahrenheit (beer and wine are typically fermented above 60 degrees).
 Because of the near freezing aspects fermentation is extremely slow.
 The slower the process the more flavor you can expect in your final product.
 Open tanks are used to ensure precise control of temperature, although that also means you have a bit less control over native yeast introduction.
 We’ll talk about how they manage that in our next article.

 Japanese premium sake does not just use any old H2O.
 Why?
 Careful careful control!
 I’ll say it again!
 Because any old water could have goodness knows what in it!
-Elements like magnesium and iron have less than desirable effects on the on the process by speeding it up.
+Elements like magnesium and iron have less than desirable effects on the process by speeding it up.
 Selecting water from specific mountains, such as Hiroshima, ensure a clean spring source.
 Depending on the elements known to be in that water, sake brewers can decide the best way to incorporate and manipulate the water.
 This ensures their resulting sake is what they were hoping to create.

 Selecting water from specific mountains, such as Hiroshima, ensure a clean source